What's New!

 Corneto still retains most of its medieval appearance because after the XVth century its urban development was minimal.

-The most important families lived in some forty tower houses, eighteen of which still characterize the old part of the town, so that Corneto has more standing tower houses than San Gimignano (external link).
+The most important families lived in some forty tower houses, eighteen of which still characterize the old part of the town.

 (left) Torre di Castello; (right) Torre Cialdi and S. Maria di Castello